boilerroomtv/coding-challenge/README.md

 - install and use `moment-js` as a dependency to render dates in a pretty format
 - render a YouTube video embed for each set using the `youtubeId` field
 - make it look presentable, use [boilerroom.tv](https://boilerroom.tv/) as a reference
-- feel free to add
+- feel free to get creative if you've got time

 ## Server & Client
 - ensure code is formatted properly using `yarn test` in both projects, this will run the tests and also eslint (we're using [standard style](https://github.com/standard/eslint-config-standard))